sauravb777/Steering-Under-Compression/README.md

 The code, data, documentation, and other materials in this repository are provided for review and reference purposes only.
 No part of this repository may be used, reproduced, modified, distributed, or incorporated into other works without prior written permission from the copyright holders.

----

 ## Citation

-If you reference this work, please cite:

-**Bhandari, Saurav, and Benjamin Wade.** *Steering Under Compression: Dose-Response, Capability Cost, and Failure Asymmetry in Quantized LLMs.* 2026.
+Bhandari, Saurav, and Benjamin Wade. *Steering Under Compression: Dose-Response, Capability Cost, and Failure Asymmetry in Quantized LLMs.* 2026.

-The arXiv link will be added here once the paper is publicly announced.
+The arXiv link will be added here once the paper is publicly available.